JeanBonBeurre34/cc-agent/README.md

 - **Reverse Shell Capability**: Open a reverse shell to a specified listener, allowing for interactive command execution.
 - **Result Reporting**: Automatically sends the execution results of commands back to the server.
 - **Hide Console Window**: Optionally runs without a visible console window to reduce footprint on the host system.
+- **Download file on the remote host**: Download file from the host where the agent is running

 ## Installation